 Federal CARES Act Utilization

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act created the Higher Education Emergency Relief Fund (HEERF) to provide emergency grants to students.
-Grants for qualifying students have been provided for students enrolled during the Winter 2020 through Summer 2020.
-All of the funding allocated to the University of Michigan-Flint has been distributed to students.
-If you believe you still need assistance for an emergency expense that may prevent you from finishing your semester at UM-Flint, please reach out directly to the Office of Financial Aid.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act created the Higher Education Emergency Relief Fund (HEERF I, II, III) to provide emergency grants to students.
+Grants for those who qualified have been provided for students enrolled during the Winter 2020 through Summer 2021.
+An application is currently available to enrolled students needing assistance to address such needs for the Fall 2021.
+If you believe you are in need of assistance to address a change in income or have other financial aid questions, please reach out directly to the Office of Financial Aid.

-UM-Flint received approximately $4.6M in Federal CARES Act Funds to be split equally between payments released to students and institutional impact.
-We also received approximately $226K for CARES Act Part 3 (Strengthening Institution Program – SIP).
+UM-Flint received approximately $27M in Federal CARES Act Funds to be split between payments released to students and institutional impact. $11.7M is dedicated solely to students.
+We also received approximately $571K for CARES Act Part 3 (Strengthening Institution Program – SIP).
 Cabinet selected two committees to ensure CARES Act funds are used within the federal guidelines and in the best interest of the institution and our students.
 The committee members include:

 - CARES Act Student Committee: Lori Vedder (Lead), Julie Snyder, Steve Turner, Dawn Markell, Laura Aghababian and student, Amena Shukairy.

-- CARES Act Institutional & SIP Committee: Jerry Glasco (Lead), Theresa Landis, Shelby Newport, Lori Vedder and Beth Manning
+- CARES Act Institutional & SIP Committee: Jerry Glasco (Lead), Erin Kingsley, Shelby Newport, Lori Vedder and Beth Manning

 Federal CARES Act Student Impact